-- 1. The candidate has a period of 7 calendar days, counting from notification of the award, to accept the place in the doctoral programme for which he or she has applied. - If the candidate does not accept the place, the University will send a reminder with a further final period in which to accept the place.
-If this final period should expire without the candidate having accepted the place, the University will consider that the candidate waives the place awarded.
+- 1. The candidate has a period of 7 calendar days, counting from notification of the award, to accept the place in the doctoral programme for which they have applied. - 2.
+If the candidate does not accept the place, the university will send a reminder with a further final period in which to accept the place.
+If this final period should expire without the candidate having accepted the place, the university will consider that the candidate waives the place awarded.